bodrick/awesome/TOPICS.md

 *   [sumatrapdfreader/sumatrapdf](https://github.com/sumatrapdfreader/sumatrapdf) - SumatraPDF reader

 ## drop

 *   [HerMajestyDrMona/Windows11DragAndDropToTaskbarFix](https://github.com/HerMajestyDrMona/Windows11DragAndDropToTaskbarFix) - "Windows 11 Drag & Drop to the Taskbar (Fix)" fixes the missing "Drag & Drop to the Taskbar" support in Windows 11.
 It works with the new Windows 11 taskbar and does not require nasty changes like UndockingDisabled or restoration of the classic taskbar.

-## fix

-*   [HerMajestyDrMona/Windows11DragAndDropToTaskbarFix](https://github.com/HerMajestyDrMona/Windows11DragAndDropToTaskbarFix) - "Windows 11 Drag & Drop to the Taskbar (Fix)" fixes the missing "Drag & Drop to the Taskbar" support in Windows 11.
-It works with the new Windows 11 taskbar and does not require nasty changes like UndockingDisabled or restoration of the classic taskbar.